 Wholistic Women Living is an energetic and dynamic group of certified coaches dedicated to excellence in personal and professional development.
 The expertise and skillful guidance of this diverse panel of coaches supports the growth of each person who interacts with us.

-Read about our coaches – Jane, Jeanette, Kat, and Kelye – here.
+Read about our coaches – Kelye, Jane, Kat, Jeanette, Sheila and Tina – here.

 To promote adult development and well-being through positive experiences which validate who a person is while encouraging them to be more in their pursuit of lifelong growth.